13 Easy Ways to Break Your Sugar Addiction

 Do not go cold turkey

-Sugar is hard on your health, but the more you eat, the more you’ll crave.
+It’s no secret that sugar is hard on your health.
+According to Harvard Health, the consequences of high sugar intake can increase your risk for heart attack and stroke.
+But unfortunately, the more sugar you eat, the more you’ll crave.
 So cutting down slowly is the best way to stop your sugar addiction, says nutritionist Margaret Eich, MS, RDN.
 The exception: If you don’t eat much sugar to begin with, says Eich.
 If you normally have two candy bars a day, cut to one a day.
 Then next week, one every other day.
 The following week, one every three days, until you’re down to just one a week.
 If you normally take 2 teaspoons of sugar in your coffee, use the same routine, cutting down to 1 1/2 teaspoons for a week, then 1, then 1/2.
 Eventually, you’ll get to the point where you don’t need sugar at all.
-Read more about what sugar does to your body.

 Go half and half

 You might already know to mix half a regular soda with half a diet soda or cut your juice with water.
-But you can also eat half a carton of sweetened yogurt—like these foods, it can have a surprising amount of sugar—with half a carton of plain yogurt.
+But you can also trick your sugar addiction by eating half a carton of sweetened yogurt with half a carton of plain yogurt.
 Or toss your pasta with a sauce made half with plain tomatoes and half with your usual sugar-added sauce.
 Do this for two weeks, then cut back to one-quarter sweetened to three-quarters unsweetened.
 Continue until you’re only serving the unsweetened version.
 If you’re having a hard time cutting back on sodas or juices (the leading source of added sugars in the American diet, per the National Institutes of Health), try drinking a glass of iced water, soda water, or homemade flavored water every other time you reach for a drink.

 Set a daily sugar quota where it matters most